ksrinivs64/codeStyle/README.md

-This repository contains the code to create the parallel corpora for the Code Style Benchmark (CSB).
+This repository contains the code to create the parallel corpora for the Code Style Benchmark (CSB) and the code for the experiments mentioned in the paper such as fine-tuning and few-shot prompting.

 The directory `src/python` contains the code for the Python transforms.